lsst-dm/dm_dev_guide/services/lsst-dev.rst

 1. Generate a key pair
 ----------------------

-If you haven't already, generate your key pair on your local machine (you should always use a strong password for your passphrase):
+If you haven't already, generate your key pair on your local machine (you should always use a strong password for your passphrase).
+On most machines, you can use OpenSSH:

 .. prompt:: bash